yomidevs/yomitan-mecab-installer/README.md

 6. To check if it's installed correctly, click the `More...` button and select `Test`.
 If it returns "Connection was successful", MeCab is now installed for Yomitan.

 Some things to note:
+- If it does not work, try to use the extension ID that is found in your settings page.
+For chrome, it is usually a string of text like this: `chrome-extension://mbclianmdhnmblbfecpefmgjhajbioip/`. *Make sure to include the chrome-extension:// and the final / at the end.
+For firefox, you can find the extension ID in the options page for the extension itself.
+It will be in brackets, usually: `{6b733b82-9261-47ee-a595-2dda294a4d08}`, is an example.
+Include the brackets.
 - If you try to run the installer for use on multiple browsers, it will not work.
 Only one browser can use the MeCab for Yomitan installation.
 - If you wish to use MeCab on another browser, close the browser that has MeCab for Yomitan installed.
 If you do not do this, you will get a `Permission denied` error when running the script.
 - If you ran the script but clicking the `Test` button in the Settings page displays `Could not connect to native MeCab component`, try to close and reopen your browser.
 If that does not work, try to run the script without the browser running.
-If you have any questions, you can contact me on Discord with the username starxeras.
+If you have any questions, you can contact me on Discord with the username koiyakiya.

 ![demo video](demo.gif)
 *Demo video using Linux*